 We rank each company on these 4 ratios and then sum up the rankings.
 We rank this score to get the ERP5 score.

 We created a variation of this screen and named it the ERP5 Best Selection.
 This screen ranks the companies based on ERP5 score but also filters out ones with an f-score of less than 7.
 This way we only select companies for which the prospects are improving compared to last year.
 Adding this extra filter increased the yearly return in our 1999-2010 backtest by almost 1%, from 18,66% to 19,5%.

 In our glossary:

-Return on Capital (ROC)Return On Capital (ROC) measures a company's efficiency at allocating the capital under its control to profitable investments. more...
+Return on Capital (ROC)Return On Capital (ROC) measures a company's efficiency at allocating capital under its control to profitable investments.. more...

-ROC 5YFor similar reasons as for the Earnings Yield 5Y, this ratio smooths the ROICs of the last 5 years to smooth out business and economic cycle, as well as price fluctuations. more...
+ROC 5YFor similar reasons as for the Earnings Yield 5Y, this ratio smooths the ROICs of the last five years to smooth out the business and economic cycles, as well as price fluctuations.. more...